-There were no unfounded crimes in the categories above for 2020, 2019, or 2018.
+There were no unfounded crimes in the categories above for 2021, 2020, or 2019.

-2021 ANNUAL FIRE SAFETY REPORT
+2022 ANNUAL FIRE SAFETY REPORT

-2021 Annual Fire Safety
+2022 Annual Fire Safety

 The Higher Education Opportunity Act, enacted on August 14, 2008, requires institutions that maintain on-campus student housing facilities to publish an annual fire safety report that contains information about campus fire safety practices and standards of the institution.
 This report refers to the Pine Bluff campus, where UAPB has residential facilities.
+All UAPB dormitories have Siemens Fire Alarm Panel Systems.
+The fire alarm is automatically engaged in the event of a fire.
+If the Siemens Alarm System malfunctions, pull stations are located in each hallway and accessible for use.
+A sprinkler system is installed in Delta Housing Complex 1 and Delta Housing Complex 2.